1

 不周風居西北,主殺生。 東壁居不周風東,主辟生氣而東之。 至於營室。 營室者,主營胎陽氣而產之。 東至于危。 危,垝也。 言陽氣之(危)垝,故曰危。 十月也,律中應鐘。 應鐘者,陽氣之應,不用事也。 其於十二子為亥。 亥者,該也。 言陽氣藏於下,故該也。

 The Imperfect Wind dwells in the northwest; it governs killing and living.
 Eastern Wall dwells east of the Imperfect Wind; it governs avoiding the living qi and sending it east.
 It reaches Camp Room.
 Camp Room is that which governs nurturing the embryo yang qi and producing it.
 It goes east until Wei.
-Wei means danger.
-It speaks of the yang qi's danger; therefore it is called Wei.
-The tenth month: the pitchpipe in the middle is Yingzhong.
-Yingzhong is the response of the yang qi; it does not use affairs.
+Wei means collapse.
+It refers to the yang qi's collapse; therefore it is called Wei.
+The tenth month: the pitch-pipe in the middle is Yingzhong.
+Yingzhong is the response of the yang qi; it does not act in affairs.
 Among the twelve branches, it is hai.
 Hai means to encompass.
-It speaks of the yang qi hiding below; therefore it encompasses.
+It refers to the yang qi hiding below; therefore it encompasses.

 13